Moveable Transactions Reform in Scotland

 • Title-based financing using existing reservation of title, leasing, hire purchase and similar mechanisms will remain possible.

-• Asset-based lending and other broader working capital financing solutions also involving financing of receivables and bank account security will work more smoothly.
+• Asset-based lending and other broader working capital financing solutions involving financing of receivables and bank account security will work more smoothly with less formalities being required (where notification is to be given) or perfection by registration being possible (where it is not practically possible to give notification).

 • Title transfer financial collateral arrangements will continue to be possible in relation to Scottish financial instruments as at present, with security financial collateral arrangements by fixed security becoming possible using the new Statutory Pledge.